gridaco/boring/README.md

-# Bored Engine - the boring text editor engine
+# Boring Engine - the boring text editor engine

 > write your document like you code. write in dedicated environment. manage your text contents.